Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/creating-day-night-css-only-toggle-switch.md

   - css
 ---

-You might remember I recreated this cool [CSS frosted glass effect](https://daily-dev-tips.com/posts/css-frosted-glass-credit-card/) based on a dribbble shot.
+You might remember I recreated this excellent [CSS frosted glass effect](https://daily-dev-tips.com/posts/css-frosted-glass-credit-card/) based on a dribbble shot.

-This was pretty cool to do, and I wanted to test out some checkbox techniques, so decided to look for a cool switch effect.
+This was pretty cool to do, and I wanted to test some checkbox techniques, so I decided to look for a cool switch effect.

-I found this amazing dribble shot by [Katia De Juan](https://dribbble.com/shots/3220898-Day-Night-toggle-DailyUI-015)
+I found this fantastic dribble shot by [Katia De Juan](https://dribbble.com/shots/3220898-Day-Night-toggle-DailyUI-015)

 ![Day night toggle design](https://cdn.dribbble.com/users/526981/screenshots/3220898/screenflow.gif)